sovrynn/ecdo/1-ADHOC-EVIDENCE/physical-material-evidence/README.md

 - `land-soil-earth`: Data from clay that potentially relates to ECDO events.
 - `large-rocks`: Large rocks - how did they end up there?

-Human-related physical objects, such as tools, belong in `human-history`.
+Human-related physical objects, such as tools, belong in `human-history-remains`.

 ## Great Circle Artifacts